Alyksett/School-Notes/4011 Formal Language and Autonoma/Book/Chapter 0.md

 - A path is a *cycle* if it starts and ends on the same node
 - A *simple cycle* is one that connects at least three nodes and repeats only the first and last nodes.
 - A graph is a *tree* if it is connected and has no simple cycles.
+- A graph is *regular* if each vertex has the same number of neighbors.

 We can represent rock, paper, scissors using a directed graph;